whalebone/wb-docs/en/local_resolver.rst

 Blocking Pages
 ============================

-In the case of blocking access to a domain (due to security, content or regulatory reasons), the resolvers are answering to the clients with a specific IP address that leads to the Blocking pages.
-Should the clients initiate the HTTP(S) connections towards the blocked domain, they are presented with the custom Blocking page with different content based on the reason of the blocking.
+In case of blocking access to a domain (due to security, content or regulatory reasons), the resolvers are answering to the clients with a specific IP address that leads to one of the Blocking pages.
+Should the clients initiate the HTTP(S) connections towards the blocked domain, they are presented with a custom Blocking page with different content based on the reason of the blocking.

 You can watch step-by-step video guide below: